Senior Manager, Economics

 Biography

-Matthew Brunton is an Adviser in the Policy Analysis team in the Economics Department.
+Matthew Brunton is an Adviser in the Research and Analytics team in the Economics Department.
 He joined the Reserve Bank in 2018 and has worked across financial policy and monetary policy teams.
 He is involved in work relating to the housing market and monetary policy frameworks.
 Matthew holds a BCom (Hons) in Economics from the University of Auckland.

 Current research interests